metricio/metricio-docs/content/widgets/text.md

 #### Data Stucture

-When building a job for a text widget, a single value should be used e.g.
+When building a job for a text widget, a single value should be provided e.g.

 ``` javascript
 data: { value: 'green' };